 Chances are that if you are formula feeding, you also don’t have the time to research all the new updates as they come.
 It feels like there are new updates every few days!
-I’ll go over some of the basics so that if you see a new formula on a shelf you’ll know if it’s a good fit for your family.

 This post may contain affiliate links and when you click on the links I may earn a small commission at no charge to you.
 As an Amazon affiliate, I earn a commission from qualifying purchases.

 In short, there are a lot of regulations around infant formula (which is good!).
 This means that it can be very difficult for new companies to enter the scene.
 We’ve had 2 in the past couple of years, but for the most part, there are only a handful of factories that can make formula in the US.
 This means when one shuts down, it’s a big deal.

 In February, Abbott (which makes Similac products) voluntarily recalled several formulas and closed one of their manufacturing sites.
 Because the demand for formula is pretty stable, the other formula producing facilities were not able to ramp up production to make up for one site being closed.
 They were already dealing with supply chain issues.

 On November 2, the FDA released a statement stating that more imports were coming.
 They approved Danone Aptamil Care Stage 1 and 2 as well as the a2 Milk Company a2 Platinum Infant Formula and Follow On Formula.

 On November 14, the FDA released a statement stating that Nutricia UCD Anamix Infant Formula would be imported.
 This is a metabolic formula for infants with urea cycle disorders.